Adding C/TPA Services to Your Drug Testing Business

 Collection Site CoordinationWhen an employee is selected or a test is required, you handle the scheduling — connecting the employee with a qualified collection site and managing the paperwork flow from collection through MRO report.

-What You Need to Launch C/TPA Services
+What You Need to Deliver These Services

 1